Robot Repair Service

 What payment methods do you accept?

 When you click Pay Diagnostic Fee, you go through a secure Stripe checkout.
 You will enter your shipping address, phone number, and a short description of the issue with your robot.
-After payment clears, we send a receipt and follow up to schedule pickup.
+After payment clears, compact-tier customers receive FedEx drop-off instructions.
+Mid-size and tactical customers hear from us to schedule pickup.